drteeth/elixir-es-cqrs/slides.md

 # Interlude: Domain Driven Design in 2 minutes

-WHY IS THIS RELEVANT?

 ???

-# Quick detour here to talk about where DDD fits in.
+# We're going to take a super quick detour here to talk about DDD as many of the things it has to say apply really well to ES/CQRS

 ---
-class: middle
+class:

-Aggregates
+# Aggregate

-Basically, a domain model, but with a few restrictions
+Basically a domain model, but with a few restrictions.

 ---
-class: middle
+class:

-# DDD Crash Course
+# Aggregate

 ```elixir